1070 The Fan WFNI

 7-8 pm: Trackside with Curt Cavin & Kevin Lee

 8-9 pm: The Talk of Gasoline Alley

 Tue.
 5-5-2015: Dan Gury car #48 connection with A.J.
-Foyt/Alex Tagilani entry, Mario Andretti’s 1969 Lotus 64, what became of the Lotus cars after mario’s practice crash, Johnny Rutherford, also the Rutherford “Bullwip” story, Russ Snowberger, George Snider (“Ziggy”), includes Snider 1981 qualifying story, superstitions (green cars, #13, peanuts).
+Foyt/Alex Tagilani entry, Mario Andretti’s 1969 Lotus 64, what became of the Lotus cars after Mario’s practice crash, Johnny Rutherford, also the Rutherford “Bullwhip” story, Russ Snowberger, George Snider (“Ziggy”), includes Snider 1981 qualifying story, superstitions (green cars, #13, peanuts).

 Thu.
 5-7-2015: The book “Dead Wake” and driver William Meriheina (Heina), Collin Champman, Denise McCluggage, Nikka Lauda and Aryton Senna ties to Indianapolis, also Senna Indy car test with Penske at Firebird, Grant King later years…also Ken Schrader at Indy, Phil Threshie and Gary Bettenhausen story from 1979 (nitrous), Wikipedia, Dick Rathmann, what race to visit if we had a time machine.

 Fri.
 5-8-2015: Six wheeled cars – Pat Clancy Special, slowest qualifier starting in the second row (1912), 1957 time trials, 1955 pole day, Fred Agabashian (includes 1960 pole day, and his real first name Levon), Raul Riganti, origin of the title Chitty Chitty Bang Bang, Mary F. Hulman (“pig in a poke”), history of the starting command.